jkot16/psm/README.md

 ![centerMass](https://github.com/user-attachments/assets/2ac02dfb-3fc1-4fda-9a41-eb3f0bf7a693)

 ---
-- **Lab 5 – Moon Earth Sun System Simulation
+- **Lab 5 – Moon–Earth–Sun System Simulation**
   Simulates the motion of the Earth and the Moon orbiting around the Sun using the Midpoint (Improved Euler) method.
   Visualizes relative trajectories and exaggerates the Moon’s orbit for clarity.
   Tracks positions, velocities, and interactions due to gravitational forces between all three bodies.
-Goal: Explore multi-body gravitational dynamics and numerical integration stability in orbital mechanics.
+  *Goal: Explore multi-body gravitational dynamics and numerical integration stability in orbital mechanics.*

 ![trajectory](https://github.com/user-attachments/assets/6533d753-7e47-4f71-b870-94878540e0c7)